danielgomez3/algorithms_js/README.md

 ## What to Expect

-These algorithms are good for you because they will teach you a couple things:
+These written algorithms are good for you.
+They will teach you a couple of things:
 - Using Recursion
 - Writing **good code**, or in other words, code that is minimally dependent, robust, and reusable.
 We hate writing code for its sake.
 - Using recent ECMAScript standards and styles, and *more importantly* language-agnostic concepts.